Chime right in! (no registration req'd)-----

 A. Hi, Howard.
 The operating temperature of the manganese phosphate bath is about 205 degrees F, so yes, you almost boil them.
-A basic intro to the process can be found in the Metal Finishing Guidebook; and there are books like "Phosphating of Metals" [link is to info about the book at Amazon] by Rausch that go into great detail.
+A basic intro to the process can be found in the Metal Finishing Guidebook; and there are books like "Phosphating of Metals" [affil. link to book on Amazon, ... on AbeBooks -->] by Rausch that go into great detail.

 The basic problem you may be having is that, for liability reasons (and in some cases due to D.O.T. shipping regulations), chemical suppliers generally can't sell industrial chemicals to a public which may not be trained and equipped to handle them (able to produce haz-mat training certification papers).
 If you look up "phosphat" in our Chemicals Directory you will find suppliers, but I don't know if any of them will be able to sell you the material.

 I think if you search the web for terms like "hobby plating" you may find suppliers who are more willing to ship to the public.
 Good luck!

 finishing.com - Pine Beach, New Jersey

 Q. How would the hydrosonic pump that was mentioned function as a heating element?Abhishek Patel